blurryllama/pihole-v6-api-bookmarklet/README.md

 #### Chrome

 1. Download the `pihole-v6-controller.zip` file from the releases section
-2. Extract the zip file to a folder (optional)
+2. Extract the zip file to a folder
 3. Open Chrome and navigate to `chrome://extensions/`
 4. Enable "Developer mode" in the top right
 5. Click "Load unpacked" and select the extracted folder or the `dist` folder from the repository